-At the horizon radius of a Solar mass black-hole, the square root of the Kretschmann scalar is $10^{-6}~m^{-2}$.
-However, at the horizon radius of a primordial black-hole (PBH) of mass $10^{-3} M_{\odot}$, the square root of Kretschmann scalar is $3~m^{-2}$.
-Thus, our analysis implies that the modified position-momentum algebra will be relevant and might provide non-trivial corrections to PBH.
-Third, although we have explicitly derived the modified position-momentum algebra for schwarzschild space-time, the analysis can be extended to any generic spherically symmetric space-time of the form:
+At the horizon radius of a Solar mass black hole, the square root of the Kretschmann scalar is $10^{-6}~m^{-2}$.
+However, at the horizon radius of a primordial black hole (PBH) of mass, $10^{-3} M_{\odot}$, the square root of Kretschmann scalar is $3~m^{-2}$~\cite{2022-Johnson.Shanki-GRG}.
+Thus, our analysis implies that the modified position-momentum algebra will be relevant and provide non-trivial corrections to PBH.
+Third, although we have explicitly derived the modified position-momentum algebra for Schwarzschild space-time, the analysis can be extended to any generic spherically symmetric space-time of the form:

 where $h_1(r) \neq h_2(r)$.